Roni-Boiz/system-monitor-app/README.md

     body=service
 )
 ```

+> [!WARNING]
-make sure to edit the name of the image on line 28 with your image Uri.
+> Make sure to edit the name of the image on line 28 with your image Uri

 ### **Step 4: Change the current context to user the new kubernetes cluster**